-Lindsay is a regular contributor to The Backwoodsman Magazine, a U.S. Publication dealing mainly with outdoor skills, self sufficiency, frontier history and the outdoor lifestyle.
-His articles in this publication so far have covered a wide range of topics, including Theodore Roosevelt’s reading habits, arrow making, and interviewing esteemed Western artist Clark Kelley Price.
+Until it’s recent cessation, Lindsay was a regular contributor to The Backwoodsman Magazine, a U.S. Publication dealing with topics including outdoor skills, self sufficiency, frontier history and the outdoor lifestyle.
+His articles have covered a wide range of topics, including Theodore Roosevelt’s reading habits, arrow making, Australian explorer Charles Sturt, and an interview with esteemed U.S Western artist Clark Kelley Price.
+He continues to contribute articles to a wide range of magazine titles.

 A selection of publications and issues featuring Lindsay’s writing appear below.